 Decline the Insurance

-Most budget travelers know they should decline the rental company's insurance offers, but be prepared for pressure at the rental counter.
-Companies make big profits from insurance fees.
-Some clerks are trained to create as much anxiety as possible for people who try to say no thanks, in an effort to change their minds.
+You may plan to decline the rental company's insurance offers, but be prepared for pressure at the rental counter.
+Companies make big profits from insurance fees, and some train their clerks to create anxiety for people who try to say no thanks, in an effort to change their minds.

-They'll tell you their insurance closes expensive loopholes, which may or may not be true in your case.
-They'll tell you stories about how a customer's auto insurance or credit card failed to cover damages during a recent accident.
-They'll also bring up loss of use expense, which essentially reimburses the rental car company for lost revenues on a car while it gets repaired or replaced.
+They may tell you that their insurance closes expensive loopholes.
+You might also hear stories about a customer whose auto insurance or credit card failed to cover damages during a recent accident.
+They could bring up loss of use expense, which essentially reimburses the rental car company for lost revenues on a car while it gets repaired or replaced.

 Also be sure to check with your credit card company or auto insurance agent if you plan to rent a car outside of your country of residence.
 Don't assume you're covered; agreements involving international rentals contain a lot of fine print.

 Reserve the Smallest Car Possible

-Many North Americans who rent cars don't like driving compacts.
-Rental companies know this, and they usually order more mid-size and full-size cars.
+Many North Americans prefer larger cars.
+Rental companies know this, so they typically keep more mid-size and full-size cars in stock.